Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-Note that Definition \ref{def:corrweave} implies that the monodromy around any closed loop is trivial.
-In particular, the monodromy around the loop encircling the whole weave with $\beta_0$ on the bottom and $\beta_1$ on the top equals $B(\beta_1)B(\beta_0)^{-1}\widetilde{U}^{-1}$, where $\widetilde{U}$ is the product of the upper-triangular matrices assigned to yellow lines on the left, so $B(\beta_1)=\widetilde{U}B(\beta_0)$.
-This implies the following:
+\begin{proof} For Part (a), Definition \ref{def:corrweave} implies that the monodromy around any closed loop is the identity.
+The monodromy around the closed loop encircling the whole weave with $\beta_2$ on the top and $\beta_1$ on the bottom must then be the identity.
+The monodromy around this particular loop equals $B_{\beta_2}B_{\beta_1}^{-1}\widetilde{U}^{-1}$, where $\widetilde{U}$ is the product of the upper-triangular matrices assigned to the yellow segments to the left of $\ww$.
+Therefore we have the equality $B_{\beta_2}=\widetilde{U}B_{\beta_1}$.
+By the discussion above, projecting to the labels associated to the top boundary of $\ww$ defines a map $\SM(\ww, \pi) \to X_0(\beta_2, \pi)$.\\